-The mission of the Facials Specialty program is to prepare students for employment as a licensed Facial/Skin Care Specialist.
-Instruction is designed to qualify students for employment upon successfully obtaining a Facial Specialist license.
+The mission of the facials specialty program is to prepare students for employment as a licensed Facials/Skin Care Specialist.
+Instruction is designed to qualify students for employment upon successfully obtaining a Facials Specialist license.

 This program focuses on broad, transferable skills and stresses understanding and demonstration of the following elements of the cosmetology industry: planning, management, finance, technical and production skills, underlying technological principles, labor, community, health, safety, and environmental issues.

 Instruction and learning activities are provided in a laboratory setting using hands-on experiences with chemicals, implements, and equipment appropriate to the program’s content and in accordance with safety and sanitation practices in the trade.

 - 16 years of age or older and not currently enrolled in any K-12 program

 - Occupational Interest

 - Meet with a counselor

 - Tuesday, Wednesday, and Thursday from 5:30PM to 10:30 PM